| Internet-Draft | Mission Harness | August 2026 |

 items for that Mission.
 It MAY preserve them for audit or operator

-review, but MUST NOT dispatch them until a conforming authority path
+review.
+It MUST NOT dispatch them until a conforming authority path

 permits continuation.¶